Worplesdon: Post-Industrial Revolution

-In 1911 the Victoria County History's guide to the area included the agricultural and economic description:
+In 1911, the Victoria County History's guide to the area included the agricultural and economic description:

-This pinpoints the area's sands (and hence its low agricultural natural fertility) as being key to Worpledon's abundance of heath and woodlands.
+This pinpoints the area's sands, and hence its low agricultural natural fertility, as being key to Worpledon's abundance of heath and woodlands.
 In traditional parish descriptions such unproductive land is described as "waste".

+In the 2021 Census, the parish was given an estimated population of 8,500, which is almost identical to the 2011 census figure.